 In this zero-unit graduate course, learners will engage in a self-directed teaching experience in order to apply teaching and learning theory in a real-world context*.
 Critical examination of the colonial origins of the university as it relates to teaching and learning theory and the learning environment is a key component of this course.
 Learners will develop a teaching application plan, deliver their lesson, and observe a lesson.
 Learners will reflect on their experience throughout the course and identify further areas for growth and exploration.

-*Note: you must be able to identify a teaching opportunity in the term you have registered (e.g., teaching in a volunteer/work setting, a guest lecture, teaching a course, etc.) at the beginning of the course.
-If you have questions about the appropriateness of your teaching opportunity, please email Erin Allard (email@example.com).
+*Note: You must be able to identify a teaching opportunity in the term in which you have registered (e.g., teaching in a volunteer/work setting, teaching a guest lecture, teaching a course) at the beginning of the course.
+If you have questions about the appropriateness of your teaching opportunity, please email Erin Allard (firstname.lastname@example.org).

-The following courses will be offered during the fall 2023 term.
+The following courses will be offered during the winter 2024 term.
 While the MacPherson Institute tries to keep schedules the same each term, they are subject to change at the instructor’s discretion.
-Please refer to the Avenue to Learn course for the most up-to-date schedule for your courses.

 |Students will be able to complete asynchronous online workshops at any date/time throughout the term.|